-- (g) The State agrees to continue to provide alternative Health Maintenance Organization (HMO) coverage and, effective July 1, 1993, agrees to pay 90 percent of the cost of individual coverage and 75 percent of dependent coverage, including prescription drug coverage, under each participating HMO. - 9.3 PEF Empire Plan Enhancements
+- (g) The State agrees to continue to provide alternative Health Maintenance Organization (HMO) coverage.
+Effective January 1, 1996, the State agrees to pay 90 percent of the cost of individual coverage and 75 percent of the cost of dependent coverage toward the hospital/medical/mental health and substance abuse component of each HMO, not to exceed 100 percent of its dollar contribution for those components under the Empire Plan.
+The State agrees to pay 90 percent of the cost of individual prescription drug coverage and 75 percent of dependent prescription drug coverage under each participating HMO. - 9.3 PEF Empire Plan Enhancements

-In addition to the basic Empire Plan benefits, the Empire Plan for PS&T unit enrollees shall include:
+In addition to the basic Empire Plan benefits, the Empire Plan for PS&T Unit enrollees shall include: